LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Add Time Sensitive Capability

-If you have already built Loop via Xcode using this Apple ID, skip ahead to [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect).
+If you have already built Loop via Xcode using this Apple ID, skip ahead to [Check App Group Settings](#check-app-group-settings).

 1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
 1. Click on the "Loop" identifier (only the Loop identifier needs this capability added)